 To many, tomato ketchup is the quintessential American condiment.
 But ketchup was not invented in the United States, and did not always include tomatoes.
 The History Guy remembers the surprising history of ketchup.

-- The Great Royal Buffalo Hunt of 1872
+- Pueblo Colorado: The Great Flood of 1921

 From the video: There is perhaps no condiment considered more quintessentially American than ketchup.
 It lines the aisles in supermarkets and adorns countless tables in restaurants.
 Fast food joints have tossed packets of the stuff into bags for decades, and, while a recent survey by weber grill has sriracha passing up ketchup in condiment popularity, ketchup is still likely to win any popularity contest if you ask your average American eight-year-old.
 Ketchup is certainly popular, in the US and elsewhere, although the heavily sugared tomato paste has plenty of detractors who decry it as bland, overly-sweet, or just plain gross.